abhayanoop/senderReceiver/README.md

 request body example = {"content" : "Hi.
 This is my first message"}
 ```

-&nbsp;&nbsp;* GET /receive
+* Receiver is a goroutine which continously listens to the sender channel and prints the message on console.

+* To terminate the communication, simple send the message "/exit" using the send API.

-Note: Multiple messages can be sent with multiple send API calls.
-Receive API will return all the messages to be received.
+Note: Multiple messages can be sent with multiple send API calls

 Example request in postman:

-1. POST localhost:8080/send
+POST localhost:8080/send
  ```
  Body raw application/JSON =>

  {"content":"Example message"}
  ```

-2. GET localhost:8080/receive